 Sebastian keeps running into Mia (Emma Stone), an aspiring actress.
 When they finally start clicking after a number of mis-steps, their first date is to be at the Rialto in South Pasadena to see "Rebel Without a Cause."
-She's late and can't find him in the dark theatre so she steps out on stage to look into the house.
-The still, from the first "La La Land" trailer, was featured on an a page about the film from Elle.
-The trailer is on YouTube, as is trailer #2 and a four minute making-of featurette.
+Here she's driving by earlier in the day and sees the show on the marquee.

 Sebastian playing at the show at the El Rey.
-We don't see much of the building itself.
-Our El Rey Theatre page has more about the 1937 vintage theatre, now used as a music club.
+We don't get any exterior shots or see much of the interior.
+The Los Angeles Theatres El Rey Theatre page has more about the 1937 vintage theatre, now used as a music club.